giampaolo/psutil/docs/index.rst

       executable code.
 This matches "top"'s CODE column).

     - **data** *(Linux, BSD)*:
-      aka DRS (data resident set) the amount of physical memory devoted to other than executable code.
-It matches "top"'s DATA column).
+      aka DRS (Data Resident Set) the amount of physical memory devoted to other than executable code.
+It matches "top"'s DATA column.

     - **lib** *(Linux)*: the memory used by shared libraries.

     - **dirty** *(Linux)*: the number of dirty pages.

+    - **peak_rss** *(BSD)*: aka "peak Resident Set Size" or "high water mark".
+      It's the highest amount of physical memory the process has ever used at any point during its lifetime.
+Can be 0 for kernel PIDs.

-    For on explanation of Windows fields rely on `PROCESS_MEMORY_COUNTERS_EX`_ structure doc.
+    For on explanation of Windows fields rely on `PROCESS_MEMORY_COUNTERS_EX`_ doc.

     Example on Linux:

       >>> import psutil
       >>> p = psutil.Process()